mdvb1001/Flashcard-Generator/README.md

 Flashcard-Generator is designed to be the simplest way to create and read flashcards in your terminal.

+Run the app by typing the following in your terminal:

+	node main.js

 There are two commands:

 1) CREATE